phidatahq/phidata/README.md

 ## 🚀 Demos

 - <a href="https://pdf.aidev.run/" target="_blank" rel="noopener noreferrer">PDF AI</a> that summarizes and answers questions from PDFs.
-- <a href="https://arxiv.aidev.run/" target="_blank" rel="noopener noreferrer">arXiv AI</a> that answers questions about ArXiv papers using the ArXiv API.
+- <a href="https://arxiv.aidev.run/" target="_blank" rel="noopener noreferrer">ArXiv AI</a> that answers questions about ArXiv papers using the ArXiv API.
 - <a href="https://hn.aidev.run/" target="_blank" rel="noopener noreferrer">HackerNews AI</a> that interacts with the HN API to summarize stories, users, find out what's trending, summarize topics.
 - <a href="https://demo.aidev.run/" target="_blank" rel="noopener noreferrer">Demo Streamlit App</a> serving a PDF, Image and Website Assistant (password: admin)
 - <a href="https://api.aidev.run/docs" target="_blank" rel="noopener noreferrer">Demo FastApi </a> serving a PDF Assistant.